roma1309/clevertec/README.md

-Используемый стек: Spring boot, jdbcTemplate, spring mvc;
+The stack used: Spring boot, jdbcTemplate, spring mvc;

-Для запуска надо создать в PostgreSQL бд "clevertec"
+need to create in PostgreSQL бд "clevertec"

 Get: http://localhost:8080/products